OskarGrzenda/FinalYear_Project/README.md

 ## Explore

-In the GitHub repository you can also find other files such as `wireframe.PNG`, `Project Plan.docx` and `Project Slides.pptx`.
+In the GitHub repository you can also find other files such as `wireframe.PNG`, `Project Plan.docx`, `Dissertation.pdf` and `Project Slides.pptx`.
 Within those files you can find more information regarding the project.

 ## React Native